 Jersey Trees for Life is the only charity entirely devoted to protecting the Island's trees and woodlands.
 Their work includes woodland restoration and the planting of many thousands of trees each year in woods, copses and hedgerows.
 Trees for Life have created several new community woodlands and often work closely with other conservation groups to aid the survival of threatened local species.
 Whilst also continuing to campaign and lobby for preservation orders on trees in peril and running a busy community environmental education programme.
-Trees for Life rely on membership for funding, campaign support and practical help.
+Trees for Life rely on membership/sponsorship and donations for funding, campaign support and practical help.

 Please join us today!

 The Refuge offers safe and secure temporary accommodation to women and children suffering physical, verbal, mental and sexual abuse in the home.
 It is a 24 hour service providing advice and support.

 Jersey Youth Trust aims to provide a high quality information, advice and support to young people aged 14 - 25 years through the Youth Enquiry Service (YES) and the 1:2:1 Youth Counselling project.
 Jersey Youth Trust are working in partnership with the Youth Service to develop these two exciting initiatives which are based at The Link, Eagle House, La Colomberie.
 Jersey Youth Trust receive financial support both from the States and various charitable trusts.

 To provide a safe and caring environment for children after school and during holidays as their parents work.
 Educational and fun playcare, outings, games, outdoor play, stimulating activities and development.

 Founded in Glasgow in 1919, the Knights of St Columba is an Order of Catholic men bonded together in Charity, Unity and Fraternity to serve the Church and their fellow beings.
 They believe they do this best by labouring actively towards the establishment of Christian standards in the world today and serving others.